5.1K

 Episodes

 Grief is the New Normal is the podcast that refuses to sugarcoat loss—because grief isn’t a problem to fix, it’s a reality to live with.
-Hosted by Dr. Heather Taylor, a licensed psychologist with over a decade of experience in grief, trauma, and reproductive psychology, this show dives deep into the messy, nonlinear, and very real ways grief impacts our lives.
+Hosted by Dr. Heather Taylor, a licensed psychologist with over a decade of experience in grief and trauma, this show dives deep into the messy, nonlinear, and very real ways grief impacts our lives.
 Whether you’re navigating the death of your person, wrestling with the weight of an invisible loss, or trying to figure out who you even are after everything changed—this podcast is here for you.
 With a mix of solo deep dives, expert interviews, and candid conversations, Dr. Taylor unpacks the emotions no one warns you about, challenges outdated grief narratives, and offers both practical tools and hard-earned wisdom to help you feel less alone.
 No toxic positivity.
 No “fixing” your grief.
 Just honest talk, validation, and the reminder that you don’t have to do this alone.
 Because in a world that wants you to move on, Grief is the New Normal is here to help you move through.
 Tune in for honest stories, practical tools, and a reminder that your grief—and how you carry it—is valid.
 Available on Spotify, Apple Podcasts, and wherever you get your podcasts.

 Episodes